 Cubic measurements take all three dimensions into consideration - width, length, and height.
 This will tell you the volume of a given area.
 To calculate the number of cubic feet in a given space, multiply the length by the width by the height.

 Download a list of materials and their bulk densities, particle size, moisture content, flowability, and abrasiveness.
-Or, click to view the bulk densities, particle size, moisture content, flowability, and abrasiveness list on our website.

 Determine your desired total weight and divide by the bulk density of your product to calculate cubic foot capacity needed.